GSA/piv-guides/_devconfig/ssh-linux.md

-## Assumptions

-These SSH for Linux procedures are intended for use by System Administrators (SAs) or other IT professionals.
+# How do I enable PIV for Secure Shell (SSH) to a UNIX-like system from a Linux/UNIX computer?

+These procedures are intended for network and system administrators, or other IT professionals, who are responsible for the day-to-day network operations of Federal Government agencies.
+As part of their roles, these professionals will be authorized by their agencies to use secure methods to remotely access other computer hosts.

-## Prerequisites
+## Hardware Requirements

   * A Smart Card reader
   * A PIV card
   * A UNIX/Linux computer correctly configured to use a PIV card for login

+## Procedures

-## configure SSH Daemon
+### Configure SSH Daemon

   1. No SSH Daemon (SSHD) configuration is required.
 Place your **PIV card's SSH public key** in the appropriate authorized_keys file (e.g., /home/[login ID]/.ssh/authorized_keys).